V-E Day in Perspective: How Different Originally Were Each of the Allies Own Plans to Defeat Hitler?

-Today May 8th, 2017 is the 72nd anniversary of Victory in Europe Day.
+Today May 8th, 2017 is the 72nd anniversary of Victory in Europe Day, or V-E Day.
 The very day the guns fell silent in Europe, and the world rejoiced in the defeat of Nazism.
 Yet in the popular narrative of the Second World War, the cooperation between the Allies is taken for granted.
 The reality of the Alliance full of growing pains and family squabbles as they learned to fight as an effective coalition is often glossed over in favor of representing a monolithic force of Allied “good” verses Hitler/Axis “evil”.
 Though a commendable aim, the process of how such varied and diametrically different global powers as the United Kingdom, United States, and Union of Soviet Socialist Republics could compromise to create a plan to liberate Europe is more laudable still.

 So, how did these three very different Allies envision total victory, and how did they make the most successful military alliance in history work?

 Prior to US entry into the war, US and British military representatives held a secret conference from January to March 1941 in Washington D.C.
 This clandestine meeting was dubbed “ABC” – American British Conversations – a perfectly innocuous classification that established if the US entered the war, Nazi occupied Europe would be the “decisive theater.”
 Ultimately establishing the Germany First priority nine months before the war came to America.